jchonig/hubitat/README.md

 Either my own, or those of other folks I've modified.

-This are in [Hubitat Package Manager](https://github.com/dcmeglio/hubitat-packagemanager) format.
+These are in [Hubitat Package Manager](https://github.com/dcmeglio/hubitat-packagemanager) format.